akeneo/pim-docs/cookbook/product/update-product.rst

 .. code-block:: php

-    // copy the english name of the $fromProduct to the english description of the $toProduct
+    // copy the English name of the $fromProduct to the English description of the $toProduct
     // note that from_scope and to_scope are also available for scopable attributes
     $propertyCopier->copyData(
         $fromProduct,